-The Integrations service is data agnostic; it has no knowledge of whether the imported data contains any personal information.
+Our integrations are data agnostic; they have no knowledge of whether reported data contains personal information.
 For more information about New Relic's security measures, see our security and privacy documentation, or visit the New Relic security website.

-New Relic has two types of integrations, cloud and on-host.
+New Relic Infrastructure has two main categories of integrations: cloud and on-host.

 |Amazon Web Services (AWS) cloud-based integrations||